mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 is a superset of the original BSON types.

 A BSON Type represents the data type inferred from the original source code or from a MongoDB sample of documents.
-A BSON Type MUST be consumable by a MongoDB Cluster and it's serialization MUST be BSON 1.1 compliant.
+A BSON Type MUST be consumable by a MongoDB Cluster and its serialization MUST be BSON 1.1 compliant.

 ### Primitive BSON Types